-An average of 80% of virus species in each library were novel (range 50-100%) and in three libraries all viruses were novel (Table S1), illustrating the large undiscovered viral diversity in wild birds.
-Numerous new viral species were identified from viral families that are not frequently screened for in wild birds, including rhabdoviruses, caliciviruses, picornaviruses and rotaviruses.
-In the case of some viral families, complete viruses were only found in a single species, such as the picobirnaviruses detected in Australian Shelducks (Tadorna tadornoides) (Fig 2A).
-Other viruses, such as the caliciviruses, were highly abundant across all avian hosts, and full genomes were found in all avian species included in this study (Fig 4, Fig S9).
+from viral families that are not frequently screened for in wild birds, including rhabdoviruses, caliciviruses, picornaviruses and rotaviruses.
+In the case of some viral families, complete viruses were only found in a single species, such as the picobirnaviruses detected in Australian Shelducks (Tadorna tadornoides; Figure 2a).
+Other viruses, such as the caliciviruses, were highly abundant across all avian hosts, and full genomes were found in all avian species included in this study (Figure 4, Supporting Information Figure S9).

-Across all the RNA-dependant RNA polymerase (RdRp) phylogenies, the viral species from wild birds generated in this study were in the most part similar to previously described avian viruses, often forming an apparent "avian" clade within each group of viruses and suggestive of a relatively long-term association with birds (Figs 2-6).
-Although there were some exceptions, such as the Shelduck picornaviruses which were most closely related to those viruses sampled in swine viruses, it is possible that this simply reflects poor sampling.
+Across all the RNA-dependent RNA polymerase (RdRp) phylogenies, the viral species from wild birds generated in this study were in the most part similar to previously described avian viruses, often forming an apparent "avian" clade within each group of viruses and suggestive of a relatively long-term association with birds (Figures 2- 6).
+Although there were some exceptions, such as the Shelduck picobirnaviruses which were most closely related to those viruses sampled in swine viruses, it is possible that this simply reflects poor sampling.

-Wild birds have previously been described as hosts for coronaviruses, astroviruses, and IAVs, and the viruses identified in this study belonged to "wild bird" clades to which sequences from poultry fell as outgroups (S3-S8 Figs).
-Specifically, four different IAV HA-NA subtypes were found in this study; H12N5 and H9N3 viruses from Anas ducks, and H6N8 and H10N8 from Ruddy Turnstones (S3-S5 Figs).
+Wild birds have previously been described as hosts for coronaviruses, astroviruses and IAVs, and the viruses identified in this study belonged to "wild bird" clades to which sequences from poultry fell as outgroups (Supporting Information Figures S3-S8).
+Specifically, four different IAV HA-NA subtypes were found in this study; H12N5 and H9N3 viruses from Anas ducks, and H6N8 and H10N8 from Ruddy Turnstones (Supporting Information Figures S3-S5).
 In addition to H12N5 and H9N3 in Anas ducks, one short contig from the HA of H10 influenza virus was also identified.
-These three subtypes, all identified in Anas ducks, had different abundances in this library: H12N5 comprised 77% of all avian viral reads (0.081% of all reads in the library), compared to H9N3 that comprised 0.5% of avian viral reads.
-This is in comparison to the H6N8 and H10N8 viruses identified in the Ruddy Turnstones that had similar abundances (25-35% of avian viral reads, 0.05-0.07% of all reads in the library).
+These three subtypes, all identified in Anas ducks, had different abundances in this library: H12N5 comprised 77% of all avian viral reads (0.081% of all reads in the library), compared to H9N3 that comprised 0.5% of avian viral reads in the library (0.0005% of all reads), and H10 that represented only 0.0068% of avian reads.
+This is in comparison with the H6N8 and H10N8 viruses identified in the Ruddy Turnstones that had similar abundances (25%-35% of avian viral reads, 0.05%-0.07% of all reads in the library).

-Broadly, the IAVs from Australian birds described here were most similar to viruses sampled from Eurasian wild birds, which is expected given that Australian migratory birds use the East-Asian-Australian flyway.
-However, while the H12 virus was more similar to viruses from Eurasia, this virus was phylogenetically distinct from currently circulating viruses, suggesting the presence of a potential "Australia-specific" clade.
+Broadly, the IAVs from Australian birds described here were most similar to viruses sampled from Eurasian wild birds, which is expected given that Australian migratory birds use the East Asian-Australian flyway.
+However, while the H12 virus was more similar to viruses from Eurasia, this virus was phylogenetically distinct from currently circulating viruses, suggesting the presence of a potential "Australiaspecific" clade.
 Additionally, the Ruddy Turnstone H10 sequence fell into the North American clade rather than the Eurasian clade, in contrast to the N8 segment which fell into a Eurasian clade.
 Such a phylogenetic pattern is indicative of the intercontinental reassortment of these Ruddy Turnstone viruses.
-The gammacoronavirus in this study, identified in Red-necked Avocets, was related to circulating wild bird gammacoronaviruses from waterfowl from both Eurasia and the United States (S7-S8 Figs).
+The gammacoronavirus in this study, identified in Red-necked Avocets, was related to circulating wild bird gammacoronaviruses from waterfowl from both Eurasia and the United States (Supporting Information Figures S7 and S8).